Philosophy of Scholarship

 Fall 2013 - Spring 2014

-During my second year,with the support of an external grant from the International Rett Syndrome Foundation, I published a manuscript with a student ( Kaela Singleton) that examined dosage dependent phenotypic observations due to a loss of one of the BLOC-1 subunits.
+During my second year, with the support of an external grant from the International Rett Syndrome Foundation, I published a manuscript that examined dosage dependent phenotypic observations due to a loss of one of the BLOC-1 subunits with an Agnes Scott student, Kaela Singleton who is currently in a Neuroscience PhD program at Georgetown.

 Larimore J, Zlatic SA, Gokhale A, Tornieri K, Singleton KS, Mullin AP, Tang J, Talbot K, Faundez V. Mutations in the BLOC-1 Subunits Dysbindin and Muted Generate Divergent and Dosage-Dependent Phenotypes.
 J Biol Chem.
 2014 Apr 8.